 People for Parity (PFP) is working to promote a world with ‘Gender Peace’, i.e. a state of reconciliation and peaceful co-existence between people of all genders.
 PFP works with marginalised youth to transform their gender beliefs from discriminatory or violent in nature to inclusive and empathetic.
 Simultaneously, PFP builds capacity of community stakeholders to challenge patriarchal gender norms and establish new non-discriminatory norms.

-Youth for Peace International
+Youth for Peace International (YFPI)

 New Delhi, India

 Youth for Peace International is a platform of young people aged 15-30 and envisions a peaceful world of empowered individuals and sustainable societies.
 YfPI builds the capacity of young people, involves youth in peacebuilding activities and contributes to the peacebuilding ecosystem through networking & partnership, various advocacy channels, research, consultations, policy strategy support and humanitarian aid work.

 YUVSATTA is an NGO working in a variety of areas in order to steer young people toward the implementation of Gandhian ideals of Constructive Programmes based on voluntary efforts and community action.
 It tackles issues of race, religion, gender discrimination and economic divides by empowering young people.

 YIPC that founded in 2012, is a youth-led community focuses on religious peacebuilding among youth.
 Its main activities are interfaith dialogue and peace education.
 In a multi-cultural and multi-religious nation, like Indonesia, celebrating diversity and toleration are very crucial to maintain the unity.
 YIPC is committed to play a strategic role to foster respect and reconciliation among the peoples.